jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 The default Linux kernel is referred to as **virtual/kernel** when building with *bitbake*.

-For example:
+For example to build the kernel and modules

+    ~/bbb/build$ bitbake virtual/kernel

+or to clean the build

     ~/bbb/build$ bitbake -c cleansstate virtual/kernel

-or

-    ~/bbb/build$ bitbake virtual/kernel

 Which kernel to use comes from this line in `meta-bbb/conf/machine/beaglebone.conf`